 Granite countertops fabrication process starts when the slabs are sent to a bridge saw, to further cut the slabs to custom sizes.
 Finally, the edges of the countertops are polished and sink cut-outs are made.
 CNC machines or grinders, polishers and routers are implemented in order to make detailed edging to the design of the kitchen countertops.
 These routers or polishers use different edging bits or polishing pads to make the glossy or honed edge profile, depending on the customer’s request.

 Once the granite kitchen countertops have made it through inspection, these beautiful masterpieces are ready for installation in your kitchen.
 From beginning to end, granite countertops are treated with care.
-The granite kitchen countertops prices in Chicago area are from $30 to $90 per square foot installed.
-The natural stone is less expensive than man made, engineered stone (Zodiac, Quartz, Silestone, etc.)
+The granite kitchen countertops prices in Chicago area are from $40 to $120 per square foot installed.
+The natural stone is less expensive than man made, engineered stone Quartz.

 Considering the work that is put into the granite countertops fabrication process, and the value and look of the finished natural granite or marble, it is worth every penny.